Apelon-VA/va-isaac-docs/README.md

 Some lifecycle issues cannot be automatically handled by eclipse, such as:
 "Artifact has not been packaged yet.
 When used on reactor artifact, copy should be executed after packaging: see MDEP-187."

-This error can be removed by manually editing the lifecycle file within eclipse (Window -> Preferences -> Maven -> Lifecycle Mappings -> Open...)
+This error can be removed by manually edinting the lifecycle file within eclipse (Window -> Preferences -> Maven -> Lifecycle Mappings -> Open...)

 Add the following section: